 Leprosis is present in most of the OIRSA countries (Mexico, Belize, Guatemala, El Salvador, Honduras, Nicaragua and Panama) except for the Dominican Republic and Costa Rica.
 There is a risk that the pathogen could spread from countries or regions with the disease to neighbouring states or regions which are free from leprosis.
 Experts hypothesize that leprosis will eventually establish itself in the Caribbean, Belize, Mexico and the United States, causing an impact to the citrus industry in those countries (SENASICA 2010).

-Leprosis is endemic to the four main citrus producing regions in São Paulo (Salva and Massari 1995).
+Additionally, it should be noted that leprosis is endemic to the four main citrus producing regions in São Paulo, Brazil (Salva and Massari 1995).